UsmanIftikhar921/Dont-Shoot-The-Messenger/README.txt

 UI:
 Gui, GuiElement, GuiState.
-Reacts to state ofand allows for control of airship and crew
+Reacts to state of and allows for control of airship and crew

 Advanced method: